The Latest Mobile UX Trends

 All of this means we will be hearing about parallax scrolling (like the one Summly, Yelp, or Google Maps already have), non-linear navigation and the final demise of the hamburger menu a lot more this year.
 New navigation solutions have the potential to completely reshape user experience.
 A non-linear approach can result in a more personalized experience, as each user will approach the app in their own, unique way.
 Eliminating the hamburger menu can improve discoverability, meaning many useful app features will remain hidden no more.
 Finally, thumb-friendly navigation will make life easier for many users, especially those with large screens riding the bus to work each morning.

-To say that ‘constant is the only change’ in the mobile UX universe would be an understatement.
+Wrap-up To say that ‘constant is the only change’ in the mobile UX universe would be an understatement.
 Mobile devices are becoming better, faster and more potent.
 Apps are following suit and are becoming more robust, clear-cut and personalized.

 We can expect the trends of custom-fit, personalized apps, powered by cutting-edge technology like chatbots, VR and AI to continue.
 We can also expect users to become more demanding and harder to retain.

 We never said it would be an easy year, but it most definitely will be a dynamic one.